Skip to content

 If AI systems are becoming part of how people discover your content or interact with your product, HitKeep also treats that as a first-class analytics surface: crawler fetches, later AI-referred visits, and on-site chatbot usage are intentionally kept separate so discovery, acquisition, and assistant performance do not blur into one generic metric.

-• Cookie-less by default, with device-storage implications still to assess under PECR / ePrivacy because the public tracker currently uses sessionStorage
+• Cookie-less by default, with device-storage implications still to assess under PECR / ePrivacy because the public tracker uses sessionStorage for only the opaque session ID and timestamp

 • Respects Do Not Track (DNT) headers